Horimiya (TV series)

-is the anime adaption of HERO and Daisuke Hagiwara's Horimiya manga series, and the original Hori-san to Miyamura-kun webcomic by HERO.
-The anime would begin airing in January 2021, and is produced by an animation studio CloverWorks.
-The story follows the growing relationship of two high school students.
+is a 2021 Japanese anime television series co-created by the Japanese entertainment company Aniplex and the Japanese animation studio CloverWorks.
+It is based on Daisuke Hagiwara's Horimiya manga series adaptation of HERO's webcomic Hori-san to Miyamura-kun.
+The story follows the growing relationship of two high school students, Kyouko Hori and Izumi Miyamura.

-The first season consisted of 13 episodes and ran from January to April 2023, on the MBS television station.
-A second anime adaption titled Horimiya: The Missing Pieces that covered chapters not animated in Horimiya was announced after the airing of the thirteenth episode.
-It would run from July to September 2023.
+The first season consisted of 13 episodes and ran from January to April 2021, on the MBS television station.
+A sequel anime adaptation titled Horimiya: The Missing Pieces that covered chapters not animated in Horimiya was announced after the airing of the thirteenth episode.
+It aired from July to September 2023.